anjalipathania994-cmd/Customer-Funnel-Analysis/README.md

 # 🗄️ SQL Analysis

-After cleaning the dataset in Python, MySQL was used to perform business-focused customer analysis.
+After cleaning and preparing the dataset in MySQL, Python libraries were used for deeper analysis and visualization.

 ## ❓ Why MySQL Was Used